 Based on the literature review and field survey, implementation of the project will have no significant impacts on federally, State, or MSHCP listed species known to occur in the general vicinity of the project site.
 Additionally, the project will have no effect on designated Critical Habitat because none exists within the area.
 No jurisdictional drainage and/or wetland features were observed on the project site during the field investigation.
-No further survyes are recommended.
+Additionally, the project site is not located within or adjacent to any criteria cell, and no riparian/riverine resources or vernal pools were found onsite.
+No further surveys are recommended.